lameski/rgbweeddetection/README.md

 # Weed detection dataset with RGB images taken under variable light conditions

-A dataset of RGB images from carrot seedlings with weeds.
+A dataset of RGB images from carrot seedlings with weeds (Carrot-Weed dataset).

 The dataset can be used freely for non-commercial applications.
 For any additional information please contact: Petre Lameski (lameski@finki.ukim.mk)